 Price change announcements are influenced primarily by the balance between supply capacity and demand, domestic and export, and the producer's ability to mitigate input cost pressures taking the U. S. dollar to Canadian dollar exchange rate into consideration.
-The extent to which the currently announced price increases are successful or future price changes occur is subject to negotiations with each newsprint producer at the time newsprint is ordered.
+The extent to which future price changes occur is subject to negotiations with each newsprint producer at the time newsprint is ordered.
+Average cost per metric ton was approximately 15% higher at the end of the first Quarter 2017 compared to the same period a year ago.

-Long term supply strategy takes potential capacity closures into consideration and aligns the Company with suppliers most likely to continue to supply the North American newsprint market and our print locations.
+Our Long term supply strategy takes potential capacity closures into consideration and aligns the Company with suppliers most likely to continue to supply the North American newsprint market and our print locations.

-A \$10 per tonne price increase for 30 pound newsprint would result in an annualized reduction in income before income taxes of approximately \$532,000, based on anticipated consumption in 2016, excluding consumption of TNI and MNI and the impact of LIFO accounting.
+A \$10 per tonne price increase for 30 pound newsprint would result in an annualized reduction in income before income taxes of approximately \$483,000, based on anticipated consumption in 2017, excluding consumption of TNI and MNI and the impact of LIFO accounting.
 Such prices may also decrease.
-We manage significant newsprint inventories, which will temporarily mitigate the impact of future price changes.
+We manage significant newsprint inventories, which will temporarily mitigate the impact of future price increases.